-Collecting long term disability insurance benefits while simultaneously working a paid full time job is possible depending on the language in your disability insurance policy.
+Collecting long term disability insurance benefits while simultaneously working a paid full time job is dependent on the language in your disability insurance policy.

 Total disability is defined in your disability insurance policy.
 This definition can vary from policy to policy.
 Three commonly used definitions include own-occupation, modified own-occupation and gainful occupation.
 Modified own-occupation and gainful occupation disability policies will usually disallow such a scenario.
 A disability policy with own-occupation language may not.

 Own-occupation is the most flexible definition of total disability for an insured.
-If the insured is unable to perform the material and substantial duties of his or her occupation at the time of disability, the disability insurance company will pay the claim even if you are working in some other capacity or employment.
-However, this new or other occupation must not be identical or even similar to the occupation from which you are claiming disability.
-Moreover, some own-occupation policies are not "genuine" own-occupation policies and may prevent you from collecting a paycheck in addition to your long term disability benefits.
+If the insured is unable to perform the material and substantial duties of his or her own occupation at the time of disability, the disability insurance company will owe the claim under an own-occupaion policy, even if you are working in some other capacity or employment.
+Some own-occupation policies, however, are not genuine own-occupation policies and may prevent you from collecting a paycheck in addition to your long term disability benefits.
 Therefore, the disability policy should be read from cover to cover to prevent disability benefits from being terminated.

-In essence, under the terms of an own-occupation disability policy, the inability to perform the material and substantial duties of your occupation will entitle you to long term disability benefits, notwithstanding your ability to work in some other occupation.
+In general, under the terms of an own-occupation disability insurance policy, the inability to perform the material and substantial duties of your occupation will entitle you to long term disability benefits, notwithstanding your ability to work in some other occupation.

 A classic example is when a physician surgeon is unable to perform the material and substantial duties of a surgeon due to sickness or injury and files for long term disability insurance benefits.
-The claim is approved and the physician surgeon now resorts to physician office work only.
-In this new line of work, the physician might generate $500,000 during the first year, despite drawing $25,000 per month in long term disability insurance benefits.
-There are countless examples of such scenarios that apply to many occupations.
+The claim is approved and the physician surgeon now resorts to physician office work only where he may even earn more than he did as a physician surgeon while also collecting his own occuption long term disability insurance benefits.

 The Law Firm of J.P.
 Gonzalez-Sirgo, P.A. represents individuals that have had their valid long term disability insurance benefits denied, delayed or terminated.